Several medicines have been created using cobra venom.

 When a cobra spits venom, it’s more that they squeeze it out through their fangs.
 They have strong muscles that forcibly expel venom through their fangs.
 Many cobras have an opening on the front of their fangs which allows the venom to come out there, instead of the inside.
 Their fang structure varies; but except for the Indian cobra and Caspian cobras, all can spit venom to some degree.

 Their hoods are defensive features that make them appear larger to a predator.
-However, many cobras forage with their heads up and off the ground in order to see better.
+However, many cobras forage with their heads up and off the ground to see better.
 Many cobras hiss and growl when threatened, but they are more inclined to seek escape than attack.

 Types of Cobras